General Construction in Piedmont, OK

 These are the items we resolve before mobilization on a Piedmont project so the field team starts with a complete plan, not a list of open questions.

-• Confirm parcel boundaries, easements, and the Piedmont permitting authority before drawings are finalized.
+• Confirm parcel boundaries, easements, and the applicable Piedmont or county permit authority before drawings are finalized and OGE service application is submitted.

-• Plan delivery windows, laydown areas, and traffic control around efficient material flow from OKC supply routes.
+• Plan delivery windows, laydown areas, and traffic control around efficient material flow from OKC and El Reno supply routes to Piedmont project sites in Canadian County, with Oklahoma One-Call utility locate clearances completed before any excavation begins.

-• Lock the inspection calendar so utility, structural, and life-safety reviews do not stall the workface.
+• Lock the inspection calendar with the applicable AHJ so utility, structural, and life-safety reviews do not stall the workface during the OKC metro's active spring construction window.

-• Document which trade partners will be drawn from strong demand for practical general contracting support versus the broader metro pool.
+• Document which trade partners will be drawn from strong demand for organized general contracting and preconstruction planning on first-time Piedmont commercial developers versus the broader OKC metro pool, with backup coverage confirmed before field mobilization.

-• Define the turnover package and who signs each piece — expanding corridors requiring complete site-to-shell delivery is usually the simplest place to start that conversation.
+• Define the turnover package owner and confirm geotechnical compliance documentation requirements — expanding Piedmont commercial corridors requiring complete site-to-shell delivery for new retail and service facilities is usually the simplest place to start that conversation with lenders and ownership.

 Frequently Asked Questions